ManuelBuenAbad/potest/README.md

 📄 Description
 -----------------------------------------

-Based on vendors $i$ with ratings $r_i$ (in a rating system of scale $s$) based on $N_i$ reviews, this program computes the probability for each of these vendors to provide a costumer experience _better_ than all the other vendors.
+Based on vendors $i$ with ratings $r_i$ (in a rating system of scale $s$) based on $N_i$ reviews, this program computes the probability for each of these vendors to provide a customer experience _better_ than all the other vendors.
 We do this by modeling the probability density for a given vendor $i$ to give a positivie experience with the beta function:

 $f_i(x) \equiv \text{Beta}(x;\, \alpha_i, \beta_i) = \frac{\Gamma(\alpha_i + \beta_i)}{\Gamma(\alpha_i) \Gamma(\beta_i)} \, x^{\alpha_i - 1} (1 - x)^{\beta_i - 1}$,

 where $\Gamma(x)$ is the gamma function, $\alpha_i \equiv \left( \frac{r_i}{s} \right) \cdot N_i + 1$ and $\beta_i \equiv \left( 1 - \frac{r_i}{s} \right) \cdot N_i + 1$.
-Clearly $\alpha-1$ and $\beta-1$ are the average number of "successes" or "failures" for costumer experience.
+Clearly $\alpha-1$ and $\beta-1$ are the average number of "successes" or "failures" for customer experience.

 For example, consider 4 vendors rated with the 5-stars system.
 Assume the data for these vendors is as follows: